 - (1) The minister responsible for the field grants the right to act as an Estonian technical assessment body to a person who complies with the requirements provided for in Regulation (EU) No 305/2011 of the European Parliament and of the Council.
-The scope of the right to act as an Estonian technical assessment body is provided for in a public law contract concluded between the person and the minister responsible for the field. - (2) A person who wishes to act as an Estonian technical assessment body submits to the minister responsible for the field an application where the person certifies that it is able to perform the duties provided for in Regulation (EU) No 305/2011 of the European Parliament and of the Council. - (3) Upon receipt of an application specified in subsection (2) of this section, the minister responsible for the field will by a directive establish a committee for assessment of the compliance of the person with the requirements.
+The scope of the right to act as an Estonian technical assessment body is provided for in a public law contract concluded between the person and the minister responsible for the field. - (2) A person who wishes to act as an Estonian technical assessment body submits to the minister responsible for the field an application where the person certifies that it is able to perform the duties provided for in Regulation (EU) No 305/2011 of the European Parliament and of the Council. - (3) Upon receipt of an application specified in subsection 2 of this section, the minister responsible for the field establishes, by a directive, a committee for assessment of the compliance of the person with the requirements.
+[RT I, 23.03.2015, 3 entry into force 01.07.2015]